rafaljab/helloPlaywrightPy/README.md

 # Hello Playwright (Python)
-This is an example implementation of automated tests using Playwright with Python (Pytest).
+This is an example implementation of automated tests using Playwright with Python (and Pytest).

+## Features
+* Page Object Model
+* Pytest fixtures
+* Parametrized tests
+* Markers (tagged tests)
+* CI Pipeline (GitHub Actions)

+## Application under tests
+We'll be testing a web application written in React from this repository: [GUI Automation Playground](https://github.com/rafaljab/gui-automation-playground) (v1.1.0).

+Install and run the application according to the instructions on the above page.

 ## Dependencies
 * Python (I use version 3.10)

-## Application under tests
-We'll be testing a web application written in React from this repository: [GUI Automation Playground](https://github.com/rafaljab/gui-automation-playground).

-Install and run the application according to the instructions on the above page.

 ## Set up
-Download the repository:
+Clone the repository:
 ```bash
 git clone https://github.com/rafaljab/helloPlaywrightPy.git
 ```
+If you want more freedom, you can fork the repository first instead of cloning it directly.

 Then you need to create a virtual environment.
 If you don't have virtualenv package installed on your machine, you need to run this command first:
 ```bash